scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## ISD, AS identity

-The SCION protocol specifies 16 bits and 48 bits to identify the ISD and AS.
+The SCION protocol specifies 16 bits and 48 bits to identify the ISD and AS respectively.
-This identification is, at this moment, necessary at the data-plane level.
-It is written in each one of the data packets to fully address the sender and receiver, as well as at the control-plane level, to identify the PCB sender and hops.
+This identification is used, at the data-plane level, in every packet to fully address the sender and receiver, and at the control-plane level, to identify the PCB sender and hops.

-While 48 bits seem sufficient to accommodate a large number of ASes, using 16 bits for the ISD might not be.
+While 48 bits seem sufficient to accommodate a large number of ASes, using 16 bits for the ISD only offers 65,536 possible assignments which is conceivably insufficient.
 Additionally, the justification of these figures is lacking at the moment.

 The following questions arise: (not comprehensive)